muhdyusuf/shopee-purchase-extension/README.md

 - [ ] Add Sorting function
     - [ ] Newest asc | desc
     - [ ] Price asc | desx
+- [ ] Publish extension to Chrome Web Store

-See the [open issues](https://github.com/muhdyusuf/shopee-purchase-extension/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/muhdyusuf/shopee-purchase-tracker/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>